Advanced Dental Services & Technology – Palm Bay, FL

 Our investment in an intraoral camera has had a profound impact on the way we interact with our dental patients.
 Rather than describing what we can see or try to show them using handheld mirrors, we can take a high-definition image of any damaged, decayed, or malformed areas.
 These crystal clear digital images can then be viewed by our patient on a chairside computer monitor.
 We’re able to enlarge and enhance the images to ensure patients completely understand what the oral health concern is and how we can repair and restore their smile.
-Intraoral photography is now an integral part of the treatment planning and patient education experience in our office.
+Intraoral photography is now an integral part of the treatment planning and patient education experience in our dental office.
 Patients see exactly what areas we’re concerned about, and they can feel more confident in the results possible with each of their treatment options.
 It’s always been our belief that the best patient is an educated patient, and intraoral cameras help us to provide patients with a complete understanding of the dental health.

 What intraoral photography has done for the visible parts of the smile, digital x-rays allow us to do for the interior layers of the tooth and those parts of the tooth not visible above the gum line.
 These x-rays are very similar to the traditional film variety.
 However, they capture clearer images more quickly.
 That is important because it exposes patients to less radiation, and gives us the ability to more definitively diagnose dental concerns and plan treatment.
 Just like digital images, these x-ray scans are immediately visible on our chairside computer monitors.

 When we capture x-rays for treatment planning, we can enlarge and color code them to help patients better understand areas of concern and potential treatment options.
 Diagnostic x-rays are easily stored between appointments, and we can compare them to previous scans to allow for earlier diagnosis.
-Digital x-rays can also shorten treatment times as they can be immediately accessed by dental labs, specialist practices, and insurance providers as necessary.
+Digital x-rays can also shorten treatment times as they can be immediately accessed by dental labs, specialist dental offices, and insurance providers as necessary.

 Cavity Detection System